 - On a stick shift (manual transmission) another method will also work but requires working under the hood.

-Standard troubleshoot: Skills required: Must have a steady hand.
+Standard troubleshoot: Skills: Requires a steady hand.

 Begin by checking for power at the ignition coil (terminal A, black/yellow stripe) with the ignition switched to ON.
 There should be battery voltage.